sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

-### 1.19 Check DPU status and Link after power off reboot
+### 1.18 Check DPU status and pcie Link after power off reboot

 #### Steps
  * Power cycle the testbed using PDU controller.